PlaidWeb/Publ/example_site/content/manual/Template format.md

 ### Entry pages

 Specific entries are always rendered with its category's `entry` template.
-The template gets the following parameters to it:
+The template gets the following additional objects:

 * **`entry`**: Information about the [entry](#entry-object)
 * **`category`**: Information about the [category](#category-object)